techidaily/site-extra-information/source/_posts/become-a-selfie-pro-10-premium-free-ios-camera-apps.md

 There are a lot of selfie apps on the App Store, and we decided to single out the ones that have the best features and offer the most fun to its users, to save you the trouble of wandering aimlessly through the App Store searching for the perfect selfie app.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/L603QXgjb3I?si=sMYHfMGy2kNPSHPt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Top 10 Best Selfie Apps for iPhone X/8/7

 Whether you are just looking for an app to create a funny selfie or you'd like a tool for your iPhone that will let you apply beauty filters, each app in this article will allow you to create amazing selfies that might even become a hit on social media.